 Does Alaska offer affirmative defense for ID scanning?

-Alaska does offer affirmative defense for ID scanning in some instances.
-Refer to Sec.
-04.21.050. below.
+Alaska does not offer affirmative defense for ID scanning.

 Section 45.48.
 400 prohibits a person from making a SSN available to the public.
 This section also prohibits a person from requiring a SSN to access products or services, including internet access, and prohibits the printing of a SSN on material mailed to a consumer unless required by state or federal law.

 (a) A person who accepts credit cards or debit cards for the transaction of business may not print more than the last four digits of the card number or the expiration date on any receipt or other physical record of the transaction provided at the point of the sale or transaction.

 (b) This section applies only to receipts that are electronically printed and does not apply to transactions in which the sole means of recording a credit card or debit card account number is by handwriting or by an imprint or copy of the card.

 (c) A person may not sell a device that electronically prints more than the last four digits of a credit card or debit card number or expiration date on a consumer receipt for a business transaction or on a copy retained by a business person for a business transaction.

 (d) An individual may bring a civil action in court against a person who knowingly violates (a) of this section and may recover actual economic damages, court costs allowed by the rules of court, and full reasonable attorney fees.